 Thirty-two experts (out of 34 participating experts) completed the Round 2 survey.
-Of the 61 TMBs in this round, 24 TMBs reached consensus for all questions (see the Delphi Round 2 materials, results, and plots in Supplementary File 2; also available at https://osf.io/apvyf/?view_only=5f7d11df23a142f58b7bf0080dad3e73).
-We applied the experts' qualitative feedback and included the TMBs that did not reach consensus in the next round survey to be re-rated.
-We removed four TMBs after being identified by a number of authors as obviously redundant (e.g., "Unfair use of praise" was the antithesis of "Fair use of praise").
+Of the 61 TMBs in this round, 24 TMBs reached consensus for all questions (see the Delphi Round 2 materials, results, and plots in File 2 in the online supplemental materials; also available at https://osf.io/apvyf/?view\only=5f7d11df23a14-2f58b7bf0080dad3e73).
+We applied the experts' qualitative feedback and included the TMBs that did not reach consensus in the next round survey to be rerated.
+We removed four TMBs after being identified by a number of authors as obviously redundant (e.g., "Unfair use of praise").
 Experts suggested one new TMB which we added to the next survey.